 - Budget: The budget is fixed at $200,000 (doctoral) and $100,000 (primarily undergraduate institutions) and should be earmarked for a new, tenure-track faculty member.
 We are not expecting a 1:1 match of resources but we do want to know how much your institution will designate for faculty start-up.

 - STEM Evaluation Criteria: This DoN HBCU/MI initiative is outside the scope of what is normally done in the DoD; we have no legal authority to fund this program through the normal Broad Agency Announcement (BAA) posted annually by ONR.
-However, this initiative does fit under the DoN HBCU/MI Funding Opportunity Announcement (FOA) that is announced annually and in that regard it needs to fulfill the evaluation criteria described in that document.
+However, this DoN HBCU/MI initiative does fit under the STEM-FOA that is announced annually and in that regard it needs to fulfill the evaluation criteria described in that document.
 To account for that, include a short section in the proposal that describes how your project meets the following evaluation criteria:

 When to submit: